-Significant third parties like all other persons or entities should keep adequate records.

-Financial recording systems and procedures must be sufficient to enable the return, which will be publicly available, to be properly completed.
+Significant third parties should have adequate financial recording systems and procedures to enable the return, which will be publicly available, to be properly completed.
+The Electoral Act makes the financial controller responsible for record keeping.

 All transactions should be supported by source documents recording the details of individual transactions.
 Examples of source documents are: